Project File Options#

 src_dir#

-The directories where the source-files are to be found for this project.
-These must not be a subdirectory of the output_dir (see below).
-Multiple directories can be listed, each on their own line. (default: ./src)
+List of directories where the source-files are to be found for this project.
+These must not be a subdirectory of the output_dir (see below). (default: ["./src"])

 Source File Settings#